 Quickstart

-The simplest way to run the tool is using the spark-rapids-user-tools CLI.
-This enables you to run for logs from a number of CSP platforms in addition to on-prem.
+spark-rapids-user-tools CLI enables user to run the tool for logs from a number of CSP platforms in addition to on-prem.

 Tip